JPWORLD/monami555.github.io/_posts/2017-03-18-various-cs-concepts-revision.md

 commentIssueId: 38
 ---
 <div class="bg-info panel-body" markdown="1">
-Revising various concepts useful for algorithms and Java.
+Revising various concepts that can be useful for algorithm design.
 </div>

 <h3>Table of contents</h3>